-There is nothing better as a child than to sit down with your grandparents with delicious ice cream treat, telling stories, sharing dreams and enjoying the moment.
+There is nothing better as a child than sitting down with your grandparents with a delicious ice cream treat, telling stories, sharing dreams, and enjoying the moment.

 I just spent the weekend in Bend, Oregon at a family reunion on my mother's side.
 And while it is always fun to see family (we do the reunion once every five years), I really do miss my grandma and her brothers and sisters, whose presence made any outing an event.

 I told them I was writing this post about their mother's favorite ice cream and I asked my aunts and uncles about their It’s-IT memories.
 One of my aunts is an antique collector (she even has a store in historic Crockett) and is extremely knowledgeable when it comes to Bay Area history.
 She associated It's-IT with a standalone food stand outside of Playland-at-the-Beach in San Francisco.